ejdiogo/nifi_mcp/README.md

 > }
 > ```

-> **Note for n8n users**: Use host.docker.internal instead of localhost since n8n has to reach outside of it's own container to the host machine:
+> **Note for n8n users**: Use `host.docker.internal` instead of `localhost` since n8n has to reach outside of its own container to the host machine:
 >
-> So the full URL in the MCP node would be: http://host.docker.internal:8050/sse
+> So the full URL in the MCP node would be: `http://host.docker.internal:8050/sse`

 Make sure to update the port if you are using a value other than the default 8050.